Dwarf Sperm Whale

 - Requiring vessels to slow down in specific areas during specific times (Seasonal Management Areas)

 - Advocating for voluntary speed reductions in Dynamic Management Areas

 - Recommending alternative shipping routes and areas to avoid

 - Developing mandatory vessel reporting systems

 Overseeing Marine Mammal Health and Stranding Response

-Northern Elephant Seals have never been part of a declared unusual mortality event.
+Dwarf sperm whales have been part of a declared unusual mortality event in the past.
 Under the Marine Mammal Protection Act, an unusual mortality event is defined as "a stranding that is unexpected; involves a significant die-off of any marine mammal population; and demands immediate response."
 To understand the health of marine mammal populations, scientists study unusual mortality events.

 Key Actions and Documents

-NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of the northern elephant seal.
-The results of this research are used to inform management decisions and ensure stable population levels for this species.
+NOAA Fisheries conducts various research activities on the biology, behavior, and ecology of dwarf sperm whales.
+The results of this research are used to inform management decisions for this species.

-Determining the number of northern elephant seals in each population—and whether a stock is increasing or decreasing over time—helps resource managers assess the success of enacted conservation measures.
-Our scientists collect information and present these data in annual stock assessment reports.
+Determining the size of dwarf sperm whale populations helps resource managers determine the success of conservation measures.
+Our scientists collect population information and present the data in annual stock assessment reports.